-Approaches to pain assessment
+Approaches to Pain Assessment

 This module provides an introduction to pain in the context of dementia and aims to help health professionals recognise the links between the experience of pain and the presence of responsive behaviour.